mnblanco/R4DSSolution/_build/tidy.md

 <div class="answer">

-Before creating the plot with change in cases over time, we need to filter the data frame to only include rows representing cases of TB.
+Filter the data frame to only include rows representing `cases` of TB.

 ```r
 table2 %>%